jamesdterry/iBureaucrat/README.md

 ##Creating your own types

-* There's an abstract base-class designed to be extended:
+* There's an <a href="http://jasperblues.github.io/iBureaucrat/api/Classes/BCAbstractField.html">abstract base-class designed to be extended</a>.

 # API Docs